adamlogan17/secure-software-development/README.md

 * The file that was to be analysed (Buffer Overflow Exercise Code)
 ### Lab 02
 In this second lab report, the option was given to choose the machine, in which to analyse.

+You can find the report either in the folder or at this [link](https://docs.google.com/document/d/1ToDOXwxzOPtnL2iMGjKrkQoOEIwfLZOV/edit?usp=sharing&ouid=103168906336398527104&rtpof=true&sd=true)